 Make your college experience go as smoothly as possible by meeting with an advisor before you register each semester and anytime you decide to change your educational path.

 The summer and fall schedules are now available for you to explore class options.
-Summer classes start June 3, and fall semester begins on August 19.
+Summer classes start June 3, and the fall semester begins Aug.
+19.